-Things learned on my Metropolis road trip:
+Things learned on my day trip to Metropolis, Illinois:

 1. I am a good driver when I am paying attention.

 2. Louisville Kentucky is three hours from the Illinois/Kentucky border.

 3. When someone says “It’s $3 for this museum or $5 for both” it isn’t always a good deal.